-Application A Petition for a Change of Land Use may be made without awhere no land division or subdivision is proposed, or may be in conjunction with a Certified Survey Map or Subdivision Plat.
+A Petition for Change of Land Use may be made where no land division or subdivision is proposed, or may be in conjunction with a Certified Survey Map or Subdivision Plat.
 In all cases the following steps will apply:

-(a) The Applicant petitioner for a Change of Land Use should will also be required to apply to the Dane County Zoning Division-for the change of zoning district or conditional use permit.
-(Consult with Dane County Zoning Division Staff for application requirements.)
+(a) The petitioner for Change of Land Use will also be required to apply to the Dane County Zoning Division.
+Consult with Dane County Zoning Division Staff for application requirements.

 Each petition or application also requiring Dane County approval shall first be submitted to the County, following consultation with the Town.
 All documents submitted with the County application shall also be provided to the Town.